SageHack/hacklair/content/simple-vpn-guilde.md

 ## About Bitcoin

-Here’s a few link to help you out with bitcoins.
+Here are a few links to help you out with bitcoins.

 [BlockChain Wallet](https://blockchain.info/wallet/) : Manage your wallets & send/receive money.
-[Local Bitcoins](https://localbitcoins.com/) : Buy bitcoins locally directly from people.
+[Local Bitcoins](https://localbitcoins.com/): Buy bitcoins locally directly from people.
-[MTGox](https://mtgox.com/) : Buy bitcoin via bank account in USA.
+[MTGox](https://mtgox.com/): Buy bitcoin via a bank account in the USA.
-[Kraken](https://www.kraken.com/) : Buy bitcoins via bank account in Canada.
+[Kraken](https://www.kraken.com/): Buy bitcoins via a bank account in Canada.
-[Bitcoin Trade](https://en.bitcoin.it/wiki/Trade) : What can you buy with bitcoins?
+[Bitcoin Trade](https://en.bitcoin.it/wiki/Trade): What can you buy with bitcoins?
-[Bitcoin Wiki](https://en.bitcoin.it/wiki/) : The biggest wiki about bitcoins.
+[Bitcoin Wiki](https://en.bitcoin.it/wiki/): The biggest wiki about bitcoins.